NerminVej/memories-project/README.md

 # MERN stack CRUD Application

-## A Fullstack Social Media Application created using the MERN-Stack
+## A Full stack Social Media Application created using the MERN-Stack